Your Voice in Washington: Netsmart Leadership on Key Public Policy Issues

 Netsmart and MHA Team to Correct Part 2 Reform Misperceptions

-Concerned about inaccurate claims that updates to 42 CFR Part 2 would compromise patient privacy, Netsmart and Mental Health America (MHA) issued a joint press release reemphasizing their support for legislation in Congress that would update decades-old 42 CFR Part 2 provisions.
+Concerned about inaccurate claims that updates to 42 CFR Part 2 would compromise patient privacy, Netsmart and Mental Health America (MHA) issued a joint news release reemphasizing their support for legislation in Congress that would update decades-old 42 CFR Part 2 provisions.

-- Read the Netsmart/MHA press release
+- Read the Netsmart/MHA news release

 - Read the memorandum about HIPAA protections for substance use disorder information